bigdata-i523/hid319/notebook.md

 * 09/23/17 Preparing report.tex and report.bib
 * 09/27/17 Working on Paper 1 draft.
 * 10/02/17 Wording with Andres (hid305) for Paper 1.
 This paper will be uploaded into hid305 paper1 directory.
+* 10/05/17 Working on Paper1 and uploaded latest draft to git.
+Continuing research on paper.

 # Meetings